Hillebrand Desk Lamp 7004

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany.

-Other versions: Made in several colours and also produced with chromed brass parts.
+Other versions: This Hillebrand desk lamp 7004 exists in several colours.
+Also produced with chromed brass parts.

 Several table lamps and desk lamps from Hillebrand have won iF-design awards; 10 awards in total since the 1950s.